 We all know that bitcoin created a buzz in the crypto world in the recent past but in our very fast-moving world, another digital asset is rising and it seems that it is going to stick around for a long time as it has so much to offer.
-Yes, you’ve guessed right.
-They’re the “NFTs” (non-fungible tokens).
+Yes, you’ve guessed right: NFT (non-fungible token).

 In this piece, we will be walking you through how brands use NFTs to leverage their businesses by giving real-life examples.
 But first, if you need more detailed yet comprehensible info, we suggest you visit our previous blog post on NFTs before you continue reading.

 NFTs can come in various file types to represent digital items such as art, photos, videos, and audio.
 They are so versatile, they can be used to represent other forms of creative work like virtual real estate, virtual worlds, fashion, and much more.
 Some of the brands have already realized the power of NFTs and released their own artwork.
 Before taking a look at those brands, it will be more insightful to know why brands create NFTs and how they benefit from them.

 How can brands use NFTs?

 - Integrate their existing goods and services with NFTs and increase brand awareness and affinity

 - Create buzz around ownership